crowhound/SF-Sprite-Tools/README.md

 https://github.com/crowhound/SF-Sprite-Tools.git

 You are than good to go.
 Due note I will be adding an automatic system for installing the proper dependicies soon for the SF Sprite Tools package.
-Meaning before alpha 1 full release you will be able to just install the SF Sprite Tools package and it will automatically install the other two for you.
+Meaning before alpha one full release you will be able to just install the SF Sprite Tools package and it will automatically install the other two for you.